JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/f-string-expressions/index.md

   f-string evaluated expressions get completion on brackets and syntax highlighting.

-  PyCharm 2018.3 has new features, speedups, and bug fixes for f-strings.
+  GoLand 2018.3 has new features, speedups, and bug fixes for f-strings.
   Solid handling of evaluated expressions top the list of new features.